onureozcan/zscript/README.md

 ## zeroscript

-**what is is and why?**
+It is a dynamically typed, object oriented scripting language written in c and c++ for just fun.

-It is a toy programming language for hobby purposes.
 The reason I am writing a scripting language is to use it in my hobby operating system development project (ZeroscriptOS).

 Zeroscript will work as a way to write user space applications for the os project without actually implementing a user space.
 The whole kernel will act as a Zeroscript interpreter.
 Native bindings will displace system calls.
 Every process being implemented in a scripting language will provide isolation.